 At the same time, M. Rousset is working on the numerical simulation of stochastically perturbed Molecular Dynamics.
 The main goal is to handle in the same simulation the fastest time scales (the oscillations of molecular bindings), and the slowest time scales (the so-called reaction coordinates).
 Adaptive methods are a popular tool to accelerate the slow time scales by using the appropriate bias which is computed "on-line".
-In [23] the long-time convergence analysis of the latter has been achieved.
-In [34], a new method has been proposed which drastically slow down the fast frequencies with a penalty and accelerates simulations, while conserving the statistical behavior of molecular systems.
+In [55] the long-time convergence analysis of the latter has been achieved.
+In [34] analysis of constrained dynamics is proposed, with associated numerical schemes.
+In [22], a new method has been proposed which drastically slows down the fast frequencies with a penalty and accelerates simulations, while conserving the statistical behavior of molecular systems.